afrazingroup/web3_blocklist/README.md

 # web3_blocklist

+# NOTE: As of March 19 I can no longer grab the metamask block list through github API.
+Working on fixing, but have paused updating the Metamask blocklist with Polygon domains until the issue can be resolved.

 This repository contains two lists.
 The first list, polygon_blocklist.json, contains domains that are impersonating Polygon as part of a malicious campaign.

 The second list, blocklist.json, is a merge of all the web3 blocklists that I can find that are open source.
 Credit goes to the fine security researchers who are flagging domains everyday to the benefit of the web3 community, I literally just dedup them into one list.